parro-it/electron-detach/readme.md

 ## Options

 * requireCmdlineArg

 only restart the app if --detach command line argument is present.
+Defaults to false.

 ## License